mlflow/mlflow/docs/source/models.rst

 An MLflow Model is a standard format for packaging machine learning models that can be used in a variety of downstream tools---for example, real-time serving through a REST API or batch inference on Apache Spark.
 The format defines a convention that lets you save a model in different "flavors" that can be understood by different downstream tools.

 .. contents:: Table of Contents
   :local:
-  :depth: 2
+  :depth: 1

 Storage Format
 --------------

-Each MLflow Model is simply a directory containing arbitrary files, together with an ``MLmodel`` file in the root of the directory that can define multiple *flavors* that the model can be viewed in.
+Each MLflow Model is a directory containing arbitrary files, together with an ``MLmodel`` file in the root of the directory that can define multiple *flavors* that the model can be viewed in.